-These guidelines include a search plan that must be completed by each department.
+These guidelines include a search plan that must be completed by each department and approved by the departmental dean.
 Part 1 of this plan requires the position description, the names of members of the search committee (as well as a diversity liaison appointed from within the committee), and an outreach plan.
 By legislation, the search committee must include all members of the R&P committee plus "one or more nontenured members of the Departmental Committee" (Book 1, Article 8, section 1.c).
+Consistent with the strategic plan, the search committee should also include a member from outside of the department.
 The search committee may appoint a subcommittee to carry out the logistical work of the search, but the entire search committee ultimately will vote to make any new appointments in a department.

-Part 1 of the search plan must be completed before the ad is placed and the search begins.
-Susan Daganhardt, Human Resources (sdaganha@wellesley.edu) is the first point of contact with that office for academic departments launching searches.
+Part 1 of the search plan must be approved by the departmental dean before the ad is placed and the search begins.
+Cristina DeGaetano, Human Resources (cdegaeta@wellesley.edu) is the first point of contact with that office for academic departments launching searches.
 Human Resources maintains all applications via an online recruitment site in Workday.
-The recruitment site is intuitive and relatively uncomplicated to navigate, but HR can provide desktop training for new users if it is desired.
+The recruitment site is relatively uncomplicated to navigate, but HR can provide desktop training for new users if it is desired.

 Part 2 of the plan lists candidates that the search committee has identified for both the long list (interviewed off campus or via telephone or Skype) and the short list (interviewed on campus).
 Off-campus interviews often take place face-to-face at a discipline's main academic conference.
 It is becoming increasingly common, however, to hold such long-list interviews by Skype or videoconference.
 Your department dean is available to advise about all aspects of the search, up to and including good practices for remote interviewing, which can be more complicated than an in-person interview.
-Each tenure-track search is assigned a \$6,000 budget, which includes all expenses related to the search including advertising.
-Questions about logistics for accessing this budget should be referred to Aimee Huff, Manager of Academic Budget and Financial Operations (aimee.huff@wellesley.edu).
+Each tenure-track search is assigned a \$7,500 budget, which includes all expenses related to the search including advertising.
+Questions about logistics for accessing this budget should be referred to Kathryn Rosenberg, Manager of Academic Budget and Administration (krosenbe@wellesley.edu).

 Before on-campus interviews, the department dean must approve the short list.
-This approval process will include an EEOC report run by Susan Daganhardt, Human Resources (sdaganha@wellesley.edu), which helps the College ensure that finalists in the search fairly represent the applicant pool.
+This approval process will include an EEOC report run by Cristina DeGaetano, Human Resources (cdegaeta@wellesley.edu), which helps the College ensure that finalists in the search fairly represent the applicant pool.
 (Even before this point in a search, it may be advantageous for departments to run their long list by their dean, who can ask Human Resources to run an EEOC report that will indicate how well the long list reflects the applicant pool.)
 The hiring guidelines (linked above) also include additional helpful information about what kinds of questions are legally allowable and where departments should exercise caution in interviews.
 Again, please consult with the department dean for specific guidance on the most effective ways to move through a search in compliance with all applicable regulations and with the expectation of achieving the best and most equitable outcome.